-Students are expected to leave their housing space clean and in the condition they found it.
-Spaces are expected to be cleaned of all trash and personal items.
+Students are expected to leave their housing space clean and in the same or better condition than they found it.
+Spaces are expected to be broom clean, free of debris, trash and all personal belongings.
 In addition, spaces should be swept/vacuumed and surfaces should be wiped down.
 In the apartments, kitchen sinks and refrigerators should be cleaned and emptied of personal belongings, as well as showers, sinks, and toilets.
-All college owned furniture must remain present in the room, unless it was removed by Facilities Services.
+All college-owned furniture must remain present in the room, unless it was removed by Facilities Services.

-Upon a student moving out, the Office of Residential Life will re-inspect the student's space with the Room Inspection Form.
+Upon a student moving out, the Office of Residential Life will re-inspect the student's space based on the room condition information at the beginning of the year.
 Any changes in the condition of the space will be noted and may result in charges.
-Common damages include holes in the walls, broken or missing furniture, stains on the carpet, etc.
+It is important that issues are correctly reported at the beginning of the year to avoid unwarranted charges.
+Common damages include holes in the walls, broken or missing furniture, stains on the carpet, etc. Any items left behind are considered abandoned.
+Residential Life, their staff, and Skidmore college are not responsible for lost or abandoned items.